 Iver Community Childcare CIC is a small community interest company, based in a close knit but diverse village community.
 We run Tiny Toes Childcare as well as holiday play schemes.
-We currently have vacancies for Nursery Lead Practioner and summer play leader/nursery practitioner.
+We currently have vacancies for Nursery Lead Practioner and summer/easter play leader

 Nursery Lead Practitioner